JayYeung/cal-webring/CONTRIBUTING.md

 # Joining Cal Webring

-Cal Webring is open to current UC Berkeley students, alumni, and faculty with a personal website.
+Cal Webring is open to current UC Berkeley students, alumni, and faculty with a personal website/portfolio.

 ## How to join